alipirani88/QC-d/README.md

 1. coverage: prefix_Final_Coverage.txt
 2. quality: Fastqc and multiqc reports for each forward and reverse reads in a folder named prefix_Fastqc
-3. screen_contamination:
+3. screen_contamination: Fastq screen .txt files(reads mapped) and Multiqc report for all the samples
-4. kraken_contamination
+4. kraken_contamination: Kraken results(_kraken) and unclassified reads(_unclassified.txt).
-5. kraken_report
+5. kraken_report: Kraken_report_final.csv generated from kraken report and containing names of most abundant species(only the highest percentage) in each fastq files.
 6. coverage_depth